vgwb/Antura_arabic/docs/Modules/ApplicationFlow.md

 ### The Map scene

-The **Map scene** functions as a central hub for the player.
+The **Map scene** is the central hub for the player.
-Stages (map levels), learning blocks (ropes) and play sessions (dots, with larger dots representing assessments) are setup according to the data obtained from the database on Stages, Learning Blocks, and Play Sessions.
+Stages (map levels), Learning Blocks (ropes) and Play Sessions (dots, with larger dots representing assessments) are setup according to the data obtained from the Database.
-This is achieved through `Antura.Map.MiniMap.GetAllPlaySessionStateForStage()`, which, for a given stage, obtains the data of available play sessions.
+This is achieved through `Antura.Map.MiniMap.GetAllPlaySessionStateForStage()`.

-The user may navigate the map through the UI.
-This is performed through `Antura.Map.LetterMovement` (to navigate play sessions and learning blocks inside a stage) and `Antura.Map.StageManager` (to navigate between different stages).
-At each movement, a call to `Antura.Map.LetterMovement.UpdateCurrenJourneyPosition()` sets the current journey position of the player on the map (see **PlayerProfile.md** for further details on journey positions.)
- @todo: maybe move here the stage-play sessions stuff?

 The **Map scene** allows several actions to be performed through its UI:
 - The user may access the **Antura Space scene**.